Replacing a broken reversing camera

 Generally the factory fit camera option is done at a budget.
 Various manufacturers have changed what they do including the cables they fit on an almost yearly basis.
 A number began fitting fairly standard camera, but due to issues with corrosion or leakage are tending to go with the bullet style camera in a housing.
 We have a section on the types of connector you may find, but unless you have a female aviation style 4 pin connector or the yellow video connectors you will be looking for adaptors or help making one.

-UK made motorhomes:- Generally you will find a male 6 pin PS/2 connector and most of these were provided by Sargents Electrical.
+UK made motorhomes:- Generally you will find a male 6 pin PS/2 connector and most of these were provided by Sargent's Electrical.
 Usually there will be a small control box somewhere in the motorhome that does the job of switching the system on and off.
 In Autotrails they often used a drop down monitor branded Obserview which could also display a signal from a digibox.
 Usually it is easier to replace both the camera and monitor in these systems if you have issues.
 We do stock a 4 pin to 6 pin adaptor for the task to adapt the long cable running through the vehicle.
 Any control box though needs to be removed from the system.
 We also stock various adaptor cables that allow the replacement of a camera or monitor.
 We are able to test the EM control boxes if you suspect that is at fault, although in our experience they are fairly robust.

 German made motorhomes:- On motorhomes such as Burstner you often find 6 pin male PS/2 connectors.
 The age of the vehicle has some impact as on some of the older ones you can find not all 6 pins are connected.
 The most common solution to a broken camera is to make up an adaptor cable using the lead from the old camera.
 We usually find the white wire is the video, bare shield the earth and red positive.
 However experience has taught us never to take anything for granted.